dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

         *both `a` and `b` use `num` as their matched value type.*

-    3. If there is a rest element subpattern with a subpattern, type-check its subpattern using `List<E>` as the matched value type.
+    3. If there is a matching rest element, type-check its subpattern using `List<E>` as the matched value type.

     4. The required type of `p` is `List<E>`.